-The largest continuous revenue source for the School is the State of Florida (38%).
+The largest continuous revenue source for the School is the State of Florida (70%).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula.
 The FEFP utilizes student enrollment data to determine the funds available for the School.

-Local and Other Revenue includes \$654,647 (37% of total revenue) of forgiveness of expenses by the professional accounting services company and landlord.
-The largest concentration of expenses was for Instruction related functions and Operation of Plant, which each represents 40% of total expenditures.
+Local and Other Revenue includes \$437,564 (16% of total revenue) for forgiveness of rent by the landlord.
+The largest concentration of expenses was for Instruction-related functions and Operation of Plant, which each represents 39% and 35%, respectively, of total expenditures.

-A Charter School and Component Unit of the District School Board of Osceola County, Florida
+AMERICAN CLASSICAL CHARTER ACADEMY, INC. A Charter School and Component Unit of the District School Board of Osceola County, Florida MANAGEMENT'S DISCUSSION AND ANALYSIS - (Unaudited)